 In the co-main event, Mick Conlan outboxed an overmatched Argentine, delighting both the actual and wannabe Irish who had filled many of the theater’s seats.
 No country inspires as much reverential nostalgia in North America as Ireland, and Conlan — a fine but unspectacular fighter who throws badly angled punches that could be timed with a calendar and measured for impact with a pillow — is poised to cash in on the sentimentality.

 To discuss the stylistic clash between Rigondeaux and Lomachenko would be to paraphrase what’s already been written.
 One man was young, fast, and unhittable, while the other was glaringly unsuited to the challenge.
-Lomachenko is machine-like and without stylistic precedent.
+Lomachenko is brilliant and unpredictable and without stylistic precedent.
 Rigondeaux is brilliant but old, flat-footed and, in this case, fighting at every disadvantage but experience.

 Perhaps this last sentence isn’t entirely true.
 The lone thing Rigo hadn’t experienced as a professional, which Lomachenko had, was a loss, and the Cuban may have felt overwhelmed by the prospect of fighting out from under the foot of a man of equal talent and intelligence.
 It can also be conjectured that at no point in his life had Rigo ever felt the sense of inferiority Lomachenko likely aroused in him on Saturday.
 And Loma, who had grown as a fighter precisely because he had lost, looked at ease, as though surprised Rigondeaux had ever created problems for his opponents, a surprise he took evident delight in.